tombasche/samsa/README.md

 Gregor Samsa was the unfortunate soul in the Kafka classic 'The Metamorphosis (1915)' who woke up one day as a giant insect.

+## Storage options

+This uses SQLite by default but also supports RocksDB by specifying `store='rocksdb'` in the PersistentConsumer init.

 ## Installing the RocksDB client

 `brew install cmake` if you haven't got it already